TenThousandVisions The Artwork of Michael & Violet Divine

 Dreaming Awake Single Covers

-I’ve been letting my good friend Treavor Moontribe – of Desert Dwellers fame – use my art for singles he’s been releasing on his record label Dreaming Awake.
-It is mostly techno and housey 4/4 sorta stuff.
-We’ve been friends for many years and I’ve always had fun on dancefloors he’s playing at and have known him for years.
-Here’s a few recent ones:
+I've been licensing artwork to Treavor Moontribe of Desert Dwellers for use on the singles releases on his record label Dreaming Awake.
+We've been friends for many years and I've always had fun on dance floors he's playing at and have known him for years.

 Read More...